 DIY Decorations for Cruella's Manor

+We added a few extra Halloween decorations to really make the most of our DIY Hundred and One Dalmatians costumes and entertain the neighbourhood kids.
 To add to the look and ensure that our house had the appropriate welcoming signs out for trick-or-treaters (I love the opt-in/out system used in our neighbourhood as mentioned earlier in the post) I needed some decorations for the gatepost and letterbox.

 DIY “Puppies Wanted” Sign

 Admittedly, one of my favourite parts of the themed Halloween decorations was tapping my sign with the end of my long cigarette and asking wide-eyed children if they knew where I could find any puppies.
 And offering them extra candy if they’d give me their family dogs (no no no!) or perhaps help me steal someone else’s (no no no!), all while their parents giggled in the background.
-Hehehe!
-Of course, taking care to make sure they understood that I was pretending since I wouldn’t actually want to scare any kiddos into thinking I was a dognapper.
+Of course, I took care to make sure they understood that I was just pretending since I wouldn’t actually want to scare any kiddos into thinking I was a dognapper.
 Although, I do like patting all the neighbour pups.
 Haha!
 Humphrey and Oli also enjoyed collecting pats from our visitors.

 DIY Dog Paw Halloween Pumpkin